-ALCOHOLICS ANONYMOUS is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+ALCOHOLICS ANONYMOUS is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 The only requirement for membership is a desire to stop drinking.
-There are no dues or fees for A.A. membership; we are self-supporting through our own contributions.
+There are no dues or fees for A.A. membership; we are selfsupporting through our own contributions.